-Eintracht Frankfurt were one of the revelations of the 2018/19 season, recovering from a rocky start under new coach Adi Hütter to reach the UEFA Europa League semi-finals – and very nearly the final – while threatening a top-four Bundesliga finish, but can they do the same this term without two thirds of their attack?
+Eintracht Frankfurt were one of the revelations of the 2018/19 season, recovering from a rocky start under new coach Adi Hütter to reach the UEFA Europa League semi-finals – and very nearly the final – while threatening a top-four Bundesliga finish, but can they do the same this term without their famed former threesome of Luka Jovic, Sebastian Haller and Ante Rebic?

-Luka Jovic and Sebastien Haller supplied 17 and 15 Bundesliga goals respectively last season - 53 per cent of the club's total of 60 - as part of an attacking trio together with Ante Rebic that was the envy of the continent.
+Jovic, Haller and Rebic supplied 17, 15 and nine Bundesliga goals respectively last season – 68 per cent of the club's total of 60 - as part of an attacking trio that was the envy of the continent.

-With Jovic signing for Real Madrid and Haller heading to West Ham United, Hütter's hopes of emulating a spectacular first season at the Commerzbank-Arena suffered an early setback, but he did not grumble.
+However, the group has now disbanded.
+Jovic has signed for Real Madrid, Haller left for West Ham United and Rebic has gone on loan to AC Milan.
+It meant Hütter's hopes of emulating a spectacular first season at the Commerzbank-Arena suffered a big setback, but he did not grumble.
 Instead, he set to work unearthing more gems to fill the void.

 Watch: Frankfurt's deadly 2018/19 attacking trio